trackle-iot/liblightmodbus/README.md

 <br>[Modlib on launchpad...](https://launchpad.net/modlib)

 Modlib is a very lightweight Modbus library.<br>
-Library is targeted to run on AVR devices, but it runs on PC too.
+Library is aimed to run on AVR devices, but it runs on PC too.

-*(in fact, it is being tested on PC)*

-For more detailed information check out [wiki](https://github.com/Jacajack/modlib/wiki).

 ## Features
 - Parsing frames using unions - that makes processing really fast
-- Building frames using unions
+- Dynamic memory allocation minimizes resources usage
-- CRC16 checking
+- CRC16 support
 - Lightweight and easy to use
 - Supports all basic Modbus functions
-- Library can be installed as a `*.deb` package for development
+- Library can be installed as a `*.deb` package on computer
-- You can pick only modules, which you want, when building library for AVR using very simple python creator
+- You can pick only modules, you want, when building library for AVR using very simple python assistant

 *Currently supported functions include: 01, 02, 03, 04, 05, 06, 15, 16*

-## Building
-To build Modlib run:
-<br>`make all`

-If you want to install it on your computer use:
+If you want to use Modlib, check out [wiki](https://github.com/Jacajack/modlib/wiki), for more technical information.
-<br>`sudo make install`
-<br>to uninstall
-<br>`sudo make uninstall`
-<br>*(or simply use debian packages)*

-Building for AVR is really simple too (you need python installed):
-<br>`./make-avr.py`
-<br>This will run simple creator that will guide you through compiling library for specified target.